amcrabtree/conch-test/README.md

 This app matches similarity between an image and text using the model CONCH.

 The web app is now available!
-See [https://conch-app.streamlit.app/](https://conch-app.streamlit.app/)
+See [https://conch-app.streamlit.app/](https://conch-app.streamlit.app/) Note that if the app gets used a lot, it will exceed its resource limits, so check back later if it doesn't work.

 ## Install